jpetays/stoneshard-save-editor/README.md

 1. Import changes from [Basedfloppa/stoneshard-save-editor](https://github.com/Basedfloppa/stoneshard-save-editor) to see Additional character data
 2. Sort save files using filesystem last changed date to see newest file first (under the character)
 3. Add Money field to help your financial issues (should work at least with default money purse you have)
+4. Seems to work with Beta 0.9.3.7